GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/9-exercise-use-inheritance-to-extend-class.md

     console.log(eCar.doors);         // returns the default, 2
     spark.charge();                  // returns "Spark Motors is charging"
     ```

-## Override a method

-When a derived class has a different definition for one of the member functions of the base class, the base function is said to be **overridden**.
-Overriding is what happens when you create a function in a subclass with the same name as the function in the base class but, it has different functionality.

-For example, assume that electric cars use a different type of braking system than traditional cars called regenerative braking.
-So, you may want to override the `brake` method in the `Car` base class with a method that is specialized for the `ElectricCar` subclass.

-Continue working in the Playground.

 1. Define a new `brake` method in the `ElectricCar` class that has different implementation details.
 Note that the parameter signature and return type for the `brake` method must be the same as the `brake` method in the `Car` class.